saminiir/saminiir.github.io/_drafts/2016-03-12-lets-code-tcp-ip-stack-2-ipv4-icmp.markdown

 } __attribute__((packed));
 {% endhighlight %}

-The 4-bit `version` field indicates the format of the internet header.
-In our case, this will be the value 4 for IPv4.
+The 4-bit `version` field indicates the format of the Internet header.
+In our case, the value will be 4 for IPv4.

 The _Internet Header Length_ field `ihl` is likewise 4 bits in length and indicates the number of 32-bit _words_ in the IP header.
 Because the field is 4 bits in size, it can only hold a maximum value of 15.
 Thus the maximum length of an IP header is 60 octets (15 times 32 divided by eight).

-The _type of service_ field `tos` originates from the original IP specification[^ipv4-spec].
+The _type of service_ field `tos` originates from the first IP specification[^ipv4-spec].
 It has been divided into smaller fields in later specifications, but for simplicity's sake, we will treat the field as defined in the original specification.
 The field communicates the quality of service intended for the IP datagram.

 The _total length_ field `len`  communicates the length of the whole IP datagram.
 As it is a 16-bit field, its maximum value is 65535.
 Large IP datagrams are subject to fragmentation, in which they are split into smaller datagrams in order to satisfy the _Maximum Transmission Unit_ (MTU) of different communication interfaces.

 The `id` field is used to index the datagram and is ultimately used for reassembly of fragmented IP datagrams.
 The field's value is simply a counter that is incremented by the sending party.
-In turn, the receiving end then knows how to order the incoming datagrams.
+In turn, the receiving side knows how to order the incoming fragments.

 The `flags` field defines various control flags of the datagram.
 In specific, the sender can specify whether the datagram is allowed to be fragmented, whether it is the last fragment or that there's more fragments incoming.

 The _fragment offset_ field, `frag_offset`, indicates the position of the fragment in a datagram.
 Naturally, the first datagram has this index set to 0.

-The `ttl` or `time-to-live` is a common attribute that is used to count down the datagram's lifetime.
+The `ttl` or _time to live_ is a common attribute that is used to count down the datagram's lifetime.
 It is usually set to 64 by the original sender, and every receiver decrements this counter by one.
 When it hits zero, the datagram is to be discarded and possibly an ICMP message is replied back to indicate an error.

 The `proto` field provides the datagram an inherent ability to carry other protocols in its payload.
 The field usually contains values such as 16 (UDP) or 6 (TCP), and is simply used to communicate the type of the actual data to the receiver.

 The _header checksum_ field, `csum`, is used to verify the integrity of the IP header.
 The algorithm for it is relatively simple, and will be explained further down in this tutorial.

 Finally, the `saddr` and `daddr` fields indicate the source and destination addresses of the datagram, respectively.
-Even though the fields are 32-bit in length and thus provide a pool of approximately 4.5 billion addresses, the address range is still going to be exhausted.
+Even though the fields are 32-bit in length and thus provide a pool of approximately 4.5 billion addresses, the address range is going to be exhausted in the near-future[^ipv4-exhaustion].
 The IPv6 protocol extends this length to 128 bits and as a result, future-proofs the address range of the Internet Protocol, perhaps permanently.

 ## Internet Checksum